2 poodles abandoned at pet salon in Southwest Miami-Dade by man

 SOUTHWEST MIAMI-DADE, FLA.
-(WSVN) - Two dogs were left at a South Florida groomer, and two weeks later, no one has come back to pick them up.
+(WSVN) - Two dogs were left at a South Florida groomer over the weekend, and days later, no one has come back to pick them up.

 Now, the owner of the business is searching for answers.